salvoravida/redux-first-history/README.md

 * No React dependency (we want history to be always in store!)
 * 100% one-way data flow (only dispatch actions!)
 * improve React shallowCompare as there is only one "location"
-* support react-router v4 and v5
+* support react-router v4 / v5 / v6
-* support @reach/router 1.2.1
+* support @reach/router 1.x
 * support @wouter 2.x
 * support mix react-router, @reach-router & wouter in the same app!
 * fast migration from existing project, with same `LOCATION_CHANGE` and push actions (taken from RRR)
 * handle Redux Travelling from devTools (that's a non sense in production, but at the end of the day this decision it's up to you ...)
-* custom options and blazing fast  (ok, every lib should have these features, that's true :D)

 Installation
 -----------